psyBeth/Airbnb-Clone/client/README.md

 - form submission use preventDefault() to avoid navigation issues (will check again)
 - CORS is properly set up on the backend -> integrate the packages and the syntax

-# toolbox (will be edited)
-- yarn
-- vite
-- tailwind css
-- react-router-dom

 # React + Vite